 Rosemellin School is fully committed to safeguarding and promoting the welfare of all its pupils.
-Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.
-The Tackling Extremism and Radicalisation Policy sets out our beliefs, strategies and procedures to protect
+Every member of staff recognises that safeguarding against radicalisation and extremism is no

 2. AIMS AND PRINCIPLES

 2.1 The school Tackling Extremism and Radicalisation Policy is intended to provide a framework for dealing with issues relating to vulnerability, radicalisation and exposure to extreme views.
 We recognise that we are well placed to be able to identify safeguarding issues and this policy clearly sets out how the school will deal with such incidents and identifies how the curriculum and ethos underpins our actions.